 Make An Effort to Understand Your Client

 When you first sign on a client, it’s important to invest time and energy in learning about their business.

-The following three main challenges are experienced by digital agencies across the board:
+The following three main challenges are experienced by every digital marketing agency across the board:

 These are issues that need addressing.
 Period.